 It is my great pleasure to write about the Lair of the Bear family camp, where my own family spent a week each summer for many years.
 Thanks to the Cal Alumni Association for sponsoring this post.

 Organized by the Cal Alumni Association, but open to all, the Lair of the Bear is a vacation experience that will become a tradition for anyone who tries it.
-Located in Pinecrest, CA, getting to the Lair is a 3-hour drive, after which guests will be greeted with great enthusiasm by college-aged staffers who are delighted to meet you and hang out with your kids, teach them to make a lanyard, make them feel special, and entertain all of you with nightly shows.
+Located in Pinecrest, CA, getting to the Lair is a 3-hour drive, after which guests will be greeted with great enthusiasm by college-aged staffers who are delighted to meet you and hang out with your kids, teach them to make a lanyard, make them feel special, and entertain everyone with nightly shows.

 Here’s how it works:

-Families book a tent cabin at one of the three camps: Camp Oski, Camp Gold, or Camp Blue.
-Each camp has its own staff and facilities, but you can walk between them.
-Oski is smaller and the tent cabins are arranged in circles around a firepit which becomes your community for the week; Blue and Gold both have tennis and pickleball courts, while Oski does not.
+Oski is smaller, but has a brand-new lodge and dining facility, 15 year-round cabins with ensuite bathrooms, and the tent cabins are arranged in circles around a firepit.
+Your tent circle becomes your community for the week.
+Camps Blue and Gold are larger, and both have tennis and pickleball courts.
 All three camps offer the same weekly programming, meals, childcare, and a heated swimming pool, so you really can’t go wrong.

 At the Lair, guests of all ages are referred to as campers.
 The activities are designed for adults and kids, but none are mandatory.